0x4D44/mdmcp/README.md

 # Add a command with fixed exec and basic allow list
 mdmcpcfg policy add-command echo --exec "/bin/echo" --allow hello --allow world

+# Remove an allowed root (and its write rule with -w)
+mdmcpcfg policy remove-root "C:/Users/you/old-project" -w

+# Allow WSL paths on Windows (for accessing \\wsl$\... or \\wsl.localhost\...)
+mdmcpcfg policy set-network-fs allow-local-wsl
 ```